unobravo/pulumi-mysql/README.md

 ## Reasons

-This prvider bridge the [petoju/terraform-provider-mysql](https://github.com/petoju/terraform-provider-mysql) terraform provider to pulumi
+This provider bridges [petoju/terraform-provider-mysql](https://github.com/petoju/terraform-provider-mysql) to Pulumi

+Currently the official [pulumi-mysql](https://www.pulumi.com/docs/reference/pkg/mysql) uses the [hashicorp/terraform-provider-mysql](https://github.com/hashicorp/terraform-provider-mysql/tree/master) which has been archived in 2021.
+Based on [this issue](https://github.com/pulumi/pulumi-mysql/issues/145), Pulumi is still investigating the migration from an archived terraform provider to a community fork.

 ## Reference

-For further information, please visit [the MySQL provider docs](https://www.pulumi.com/docs/intro/cloud-providers/mysql) or for detailed reference documentation, please visit [the API docs](https://www.pulumi.com/docs/reference/pkg/mysql).
+For further information on the resources supported by the Terraform provider, please visit the [documentation](https://registry.terraform.io/providers/petoju/mysql/3.0.63/docs).